morepath/reg/doc/usage.rst

 ------------

 Reg introduces a bunch of clever registries that can help you build very flexible pluggability systems for your codebase.
+Reg may seem overkill at first.
+Sometimes it is; it depends on what you're building.
+Just see Reg as infrastructure that helps you build more powerful registration APIs for your applications and frameworks.

 With Reg you can:

-* look up a registered object that provides a certain interface
+* look up a registered object that provides a certain interface/abc/class

 * do this lookup by itself, or for one or more objects

-* adapt an object to another with a specific interface
+* adapt an object to another with a specific interface/abc/class

 * look up a registered object according to other criteria (predicates)

 Reg is very much aware of classes and inheritance.
 It provides an approach to do `multiple dispatch`_ in Python.

 .. _`multiple dispatch`: http://en.wikipedia.org/wiki/Multiple_dispatch